-I contribute to some of Canada’s top publications.
-I’m a senior editor at The Narwhal, where I write and edit stories about the natural world.
-I also cover health and culture for publications such as Today’s Parent, Chatelaine, MONTECRISTO, and the Globe and Mail.
+I contribute to some of Canada’s top media outlets, including Chatelaine, Today’s Parent, The Globe and Mail, Global News and CBC.
 Here are some samples of my recent work and a few old favourites.

 In an attempt to deal with Canada’s growing opioid overdose crisis, doctors have clawed back prescriptions for the powerful painkillers.
 But that’s left chronic pain sufferers in even more agony.

 Why risky drinking is on the rise for women.

 Sure, weed might help with morning sickness, but experts warn that it could lead to poor pregnancy outcomes and long-term neurodevelopmental effects.

 “It was heartbreaking, but I was also bursting with pride that my girls could be so articulate and have a conversation about cancer.”

 Alleles Design Studio in Victoria, B.C., is leading the way in inclusive design, creating stylish prosthetic covers that help people feel comfortable and confident.